kwokster10/python_lesson/README.md

 	- What it's used for?
 	- Why do companies and other programmers choose it?
 	- Why you should learn it?
-- Mini Monty Python Ruby exercise (similar to Bond exercise)
+- Mini Monty Python exercise
 - Delve more into Python syntax
 	- Conditionals
 	- Looping
 	- Objects
 	- Extensions (like regex)
-	- Etc.
+	- etc.
-- Python only exercise
+- Python exercises

 ### Further Resources:
 1. [Google Python Tutorial](https://developers.google.com/edu/python/)